tonka3000/raycast-charts-extension/README.md

 ## ⚠️ Private Store API Warning
 This extension use the private API of the Raycast store.
 This can break anytime.

-This is also the reason that this extension is not available in the official raycast extension store.
+This is also the reason that this extension is not available in the official Raycast extension store.

 ## Prerequisites
-- Node 16.x
+- Node 18.x
-- Raycast >= 1.36
+- Raycast >= 1.56

 ## How to install
 There are multiple ways to do that, but the easiest way is ...